immutables/immutables.github.io/_includes/promo.md

 <span class="label label-success" title="Comprehensive styling system for generated code">2.0</span>
 #### Flexible

 Adapt Immutables to your design conventions and tastes.
 [Customize](/style.html) `get`, `set`, `with` or whatever prefixes.
-Describe that style as reusable meta-annotations.
+Describe styles as reusable meta-annotations.
 Generate as much or as little as you need, expose or hide generated classes.
 </section>

 <section class="feature">
 <span class="label label-success" title="Straightforward Jackson support and generated type adapters for Gson">2.0</span>
 #### JSON

 Immutables are serialization ready, including JSON and it's binary forms. _Jackson_ and _Gson_ libraries are suppoted.
 Gson is supported using generated [TypeAdapters](/typeadapters.html) which use no reflection.
-[JSON guide](/json.html)
+[JSON guide](/json.html).
+[MongoDB](/mongo.html)
 </section>